kicaj29/aws/readme.md

 **At minimum each AWS Region has 2 availability zones.
 At minimum each availability zone has at least one data center.
 So the smallest amount of data center that would support AWS region is 2.**

+AZs are physically separated within a typical metropolitan region and are located in lower risk flood plains.

 ![aws-13-regions.png](images/fundamentals/aws-13-regions.png)

 https://aws.amazon.com/about-aws/global-infrastructure/regions_az/?p=ngi&loc=2